Melungeon: Early uses

 The earliest historical record of the term Melungeon dates to 1813.
 In the minutes of the Stoney Creek Baptist Church in Scott County, Virginia, a woman stated another parishioner made the accusation that "she harbored them Melungins."
 The second oldest written use of the term was in 1840, when a Tennessee politician described "an impudent Melungeon" from what became Washington, D.C., as being "a scoundrel who is half Negro and half Indian."
 In the 1890s, during the age of yellow journalism, the term "Melungeon" started to circulate and be reproduced in U.S. newspapers, when the journalist Will Allen Dromgoole wrote several articles on the Melungeons.

-In 1894, the US Department of the Interior, in its "Report of Indians Taxed and Not Taxed," under the section "Tennessee" noted: In a number of states small groups of people, preferring the freedom of the woods or the seashore to the confinement of regular labor in civilization, have become in some degree distinct from their neighbors, perpetuating their qualities and absorbing into their number those of like disposition, without preserving very clear racial lines.
-Such are the remnants called Indians in some states where a pure-blooded Indian can hardly longer be found.
-In Tennessee is such a group, popularly known as Melungeans, in addition to those still known as Cherokees.
-The name seems to have been given them by early French settlers, who recognized their mixed origin and applied to them the name Melangeans or Melungeans, a corruption of the French word "melange" which means mixed.
-(See letter of Hamilton McMillan, under North Carolina.)

-Origins of the Melungeon people

-Claims and hypotheses
+History

+Colonial and Antebellum eras

+Free people of color in colonial Virginia were predominantly of African and European descent; however, some families also had Native American and East Indian heritage.

+Some modern researchers write that early Atlantic Creole slaves were one of the precursor populations to these groups.
+Many creoles, once in British America, were able to obtain their freedom and many married into local white families.